pocomane/brewed-in-the-apocalypse/bita.md

 too much detail to decide which the consequences could be.
 ```

-__Ask to the protagonist__ - when you are speaking and you think it is appropiate,
+__Ask to the protagonist__ - when you, the scenarist, are speaking and you
-make a question to one or more protagonist, and build on theri answer in your
+think it is appropriate, make a question to one or more protagonist, and build
-narration.
-Ideally, you should continuously asking such question.
-You may
+on there answer in your narration.
+Ideally, you should continuously asking
-also About the questions them self:
+such question.
+You may also About the questions them self:

 They may be provocative to push a reaction